How Microsoft and IBM Are Killing Potential of These Patents

 What about the patents that safeguard an invention in a technological area other than where a company’s expertise lies?
 A similar amount of resources gets spent on these patents, too.
-Let’s call these as buried patents.
+Let’s call these buried patents.

 It’s comparatively difficult to identify monetization opportunities for buried patents.
-As these patents lie in technological domains outside company’s area of focus, these are rarely considered.
+As these patents lie in technological domains outside the company’s area of focus, these are rarely considered.
 This leads to a company not investing efforts to monetize these patents.
 As a result, these patents get buried deep in a patent portfolio and remain unutilized.